 The humanists claim that "hundreds" came out of the grave.
-But, that's not what scripture says.
+However, that is not what scripture says.
 Scripture refers to "many."
 What number is that?
-We don't know what specific number Matthew would consider as many.
-It could be five, ten or twenty-five.
+We do not know what specific number Matthew would consider as many.
+It could be five, ten or fifteen.

-Matthew is the only place this is recorded.
+Matthew is the only place in the Bible the graves opening is recorded.
 Why is that?
-Not many people have written about this.
-A good resource on this subject is an article and video on the CreationToday web site.
+It fits with the over strategy Matthew was using in his gospel.
+He was writing to Jews and showing them the fulfillment of an Old Testament prophecy .
+SA goodv resource on this subject is an article and video on the CreationToday web site.
 Here is what they say:

 Now why is Matthew the only one to talk about this event?
 Matthew clearly wrote his Gospel to Jewish readers.
 He repeatedly emphasized the fulfillment of Old Testament